-I like the fact that we’ll never outgrow Wonderful Machine because you can apply it to just about anything.
+I like the fact that we’ll never outgrow “Wonderful Machine” because you can apply it to just about anything.
 When we started thinking about names for our new company, we made lists and lists of possibilities – most of which included “photo,” “pixels,” “image,” or something else related to photography.
-But then I remember my mother saying, “don’t sell the steak, sell the sizzle,” I started considering names that just felt good.
+But then I remember my mother saying, “don’t sell the steak, sell the sizzle,” so I started considering names that just felt good.

-Then at bedtime one night, as I was reading Little House in The Big Woods by Laura Ingalls Wilder to my daughters, we came to a chapter called The Wonderful Machine.
+Then at bedtime one night, as I was reading Little House in The Big Woods by Laura Ingalls Wilder to my daughters Helen and Sarah, we came to a chapter called The Wonderful Machine.
 As soon as I saw the words on the page, I knew it would be the perfect name for our company.
 In the book, the wonderful machine was a mechanical contraption pulled by horses to separate the oats from the chaff after a harvest.
-But to me, it alluded to the incredible electronic contraption that is a camera – and it also alluded to the community of staff members and photographers that I hoped to build.
+But to me, it alluded to the incredible electronic contraption that is a camera – and it also alluded to the vibrant community of staff members and photographers that I hoped to build.

-Little by little, we attracted more “apprentices,” and we added our first established photographer, Ryan Donnell, to our roster.
+Little by little, we attracted more “apprentices,” and then we added our first established photographer, Ryan Donnell, to our roster.
 We built a website and started promoting the Wonderful Machine brand.
 It wasn’t long before photographers were reaching out to us to learn more.
 “Are you a rep?
 Are you a production company?
 Are you a directory?
 What are you?”
 Even though people (including us) couldn’t quite understand what we were, photographers and clients were somehow (and luckily) drawn to us.